-SB 1547 was passed in 2016, raising the Renewable Portfolio Standard making community solar accessible to homeowners, renters, schools, businesses and governments.
-Program capacity is set at two and a half percent of each utility’s 2016 system peak, enabling an estimated 160 megawatts of community solar.
-At least ten percent of the total capacity must be allocated to low-income customers.
+In 2016, Oregon passed SB 1547, the Clean Electricity and Coal Transition Act, which raised the Renewable Portfolio Standard and made solar accessible to homeowners, renters, schools, businesses, and governments through community net metering.
+The community solar program’s maximum capacity is set at two and a half percent of each utility’s 2016 system peak, enabling an estimated 160 megawatts of community solar.
+At least ten percent of the total capacity must be allocated to low-income electricity customers.

 Watch the top state community solar programs progress in our National Community Solar Programs Tracker.

 The Oregon Community Solar Program currently allows customers from three major utilities to draw from solar arrays.
 Importantly, each provider serves a different region of Oregon, therefore distributing access to community solar across the state.
 Portland General Electric serves the City of Portland and its surrounding area; Pacific Power, other parts of western, southwestern, and northern Oregon; and Idaho Power, much of eastern Oregon.